-- ✓ A well-stabilized, vegetated area onsite may be used to filter sediment, if the area can withstand the velocity of the discharged water without eroding; and a minimum of 75 feet filtering length must be available. - ✓ Size and operate a dewatering structure to allow pumped water to flow through the filtering device without overtopping the structure. - ✓ Portable Sediment Tanks, Filter Boxes and Straw Bales/Silt Fence Pits are all dewatering devices with specific design criteria that can be found in the Virginia Erosion and Sediment Control Handbook Standard and Specification 3.26. - ✓ An excavated basin (applicable to straw bale/sit fence) may be lined with filter fabric to help reduce scour and prevent inclusion of soil within the structure. - ✓ Manufactured dewatering devices such as filter bags can also be used per manufacturer's recommendations.
+- ✓ A well-stabilized, vegetated area on site may be used to filter sediment, if the area can withstand the velocity of the discharged water without eroding; and a minimum of 75 feet filtering length must be available. - ✓ Size and operate a dewatering structure to allow pumped water to flow through the filtering device without overtopping the structure. - ✓ Portable Sediment Tanks, Filter Boxes and Straw Bales/Silt Fence Pits are all dewatering devices with specific design criteria that can be found in the Virginia Erosion and Sediment Control Handbook Standard and Specification 3.26. - ✓ An excavated basin (applicable to straw bale/sit fence) may be lined with filter fabric to help reduce scour and prevent inclusion of soil within the structure. - ✓ Manufactured dewatering devices such as filter bags can also be used per manufacturers' recommendations.

 Immediately place source controls where the identified issue is a potential concern to water quality.
 Conduct maintenance on the pollutant source as soon as practicable.
-Facilities Director should retain records of any maintenance work and store on-site alongside this document.
+The Director of Facilities or designee should retain records of any maintenance work and store on site alongside this document.

-❖ Sediment
+Sediment